Zahner-elektrik/Thales-Remote-Cpp/README.md

 The measurement methods **EIS**, **IE**, **CV** and **DC sequences** are supported.
 Also constant current or constant voltage can be output and current and voltage can be measured.
 Single frequency impedance measurement is also possible.

-Additional detailed documentation of the individual commands can be found in the python modules.
-The complete documentation of the individual functions can be found on the [API documentation website](https://doc.zahner.de/thales_remote_cpp/).

 In the GitHub repository [Thales-Remote-Python](https://github.com/Zahner-elektrik/Thales-Remote-Python) are more detailed examples which can be easily implemented in C++.
 The setter and getter in C++ and Python are always named the same and behave the same.

+# 📚 Documentation

+The complete documentation of the individual functions can be found on the [API documentation website](https://doc.zahner.de/thales_remote_cpp/).

 # 🔧 Installation
 Download the folder ThalesRemoteCppLibrary and compile the library into your project.